chendaniely/2014-11-csaph-r/README.md

 The etherpad can be found [here](https://etherpad.mozilla.org/2014-11-csaph-r-workshop).  beginning with line 17, there are links to other R references

+If you are viewing the material on the github page, the files that end in `.md` will show you the code and output.
+If you are viewing the files on your own computer, the `.html` files will open the material in a browser (you do not need internet if you have the material all downloaded to your computer).
+If you want to open the files in `RStudio`, open the `.R` file or the `.Rmd` file

 # Day 1

 Day 1 material can be found in the `00-software` folder.
 The files that were covered in Day 1 are the files that begin with 3 digits (e.g. 000, 001, etc).
-If you are viewing the material on the github page, the files that end in `.md` will show you the code and output.
-If you are viewing the files on #your own computer, the `.html` files will open the material in a browser (you do not need internet if you have the material all downloaded to your computer).
-If you want to open the files in `RStudio`, open the `.R` file or the `.Rmd` file

 - 000-r-lesson.R: was the very intro to R and Rstudio (there is no `.md` or `.html` file for this)